bloxstreet/support/docs/hr-information/shifts-and-trainings.md

 ### <font color="#C21807">Claiming Shifts and Training Sessions: Information and Formats</font>

 To claim a shift or training session, HRs are required to use the provided formats and post their claim(s) in the [#session-claiming](https://discord.com/channels/323081832071561216/889200177536196608) channel at **5:00 PM EST**.
-If you cannot claim at 5:00 PM EST but would still like to help in sessions, you can ask someone to be their co-host at a training or rank for a Store Director's shift, with the other individual claiming.
+If an HR cannot claim at 5:00 PM EST but would still like to help in sessions, they can ask someone to be their co-host at a training or rank for a Store Director's shift, with the other individual claiming.
 When an HR claims a shift or training session, they are reserving it for the following day.
 For instance, if an HR claims a shift at 5:00 PM EST today, they will be hosting that shift tomorrow.

 **Shift Claiming Format:**